dcolinmorgan/pyNB/docs/pyNB_simple_app_note.md

 ## Abstract

 Network inference—the computational reconstruction of gene regulatory networks and other biological networks from high-throughput data—has become indispensable for systems biology research.
 However, false positives remain a fundamental challenge in this field, with typical inference methods producing numerous spurious links that do not represent true biological interactions.
-Here, we present **PyNB**, a comprehensive Python package that implements Network Bootstrap False Discovery Rate (NB-FDR) control, a statistical framework for assessing the reliability of inferred network links and controlling the false discovery rate at user-specified levels.
-PyNB supports multiple state-of-the-art network inference algorithms (LASSO, LSCO, CLR, GENIE3, TIGRESS), provides tools for synthetic network generation with realistic topologies (scale-free, random, small-world), and integrates seamlessly with modern computational biology workflows including SCENIC+ and Snakemake.
-Through rigorous bootstrap resampling and comparison against null distributions, PyNB enables researchers to distinguish true network connections from false positives with quantifiable statistical confidence.
-We demonstrate the utility of PyNB through comprehensive benchmarking on the GeneSPIDER N50 dataset and provide complete implementation examples.
-PyNB is freely available as open-source software, bridging the gap between the original MATLAB NestBoot implementation and modern Python-based computational biology infrastructure.
+Here, we present **pyGS**, a comprehensive Python package that implements Network Bootstrap False Discovery Rate (NB-FDR) control, a statistical framework for assessing the reliability of inferred network links and controlling the false discovery rate at user-specified levels. pyGS supports multiple state-of-the-art network inference algorithms (LASSO, LSCO, CLR, GENIE3, TIGRESS), provides tools for synthetic network generation with realistic topologies (scale-free, random, small-world), and integrates seamlessly with modern computational biology workflows including SCENIC+ and Snakemake.
+Through rigorous bootstrap resampling and comparison against null distributions, pyGS enables researchers to distinguish true network connections from false positives with quantifiable statistical confidence.
+We demonstrate the utility of pyGS through comprehensive benchmarking on the GeneSPIDER N50 dataset and provide complete implementation examples. pyGS is freely available as open-source software, bridging the gap between the original MATLAB NestBoot implementation and modern Python-based computational biology infrastructure.

 **Keywords:** Network inference, false discovery rate control, gene regulatory networks, bootstrap resampling, systems biology, computational biology